 (b) Landscape area and planting requirements.
-Total landscape area within the parking lot shall at least meet the minimum standards specified in the following chart.
+Total landscape area within the parking lot-shall at least meet the minimum standards specified in the following chart.

-(1) General Requiremen ts for Parking Lot Landscaping.
+(1) General Requirements for Parking Lot Landscaping.
 Percentage of Landscape Area Required within the Parking Lot Based On: Minimum 10% Surface Area of Parking, including drives & circulation areas, exclusive of any perimeter landscape areas or landscape areas around the building.
-Lots less than 65,000 square j feet recorded or legally in existence prior to July 3, 1990 Minimum 7,5% Surface Area of Parking, including drives & circulation areas, exclusive of any perimeter landscape areas or landscape areas around the building.
+Lots less than 65,000 square feet recorded or r legally in existence prior to July 3, 1990 Mínimum 7.5% Surface Area of Parking, including drives & circulation areas, exclusive of any perimeter landscape areas or landscape areas around the building.

-1
+(2) Quantity Requirements for Parking Lot Landscaping.

+, , , , , , , , , , , , , , , , , , , AND

+Number of Trees Number of Shrubs Per

-2 5 parking spaces in the parking lot.
+I 2 5 parking spaces in the parking lot.

-Lots less than 65,00 0 square feet recorded i or legally in existence prior to July 3, 1990
+Lots less than 65,000 square feet recorded or legally in existence prior to July 3, 1990

-Ĩ 2 10 parking spaces in the parking lot.
+1 2 10 parking spaces in the parking lot.